steadramon/ESPGeiger/docs/hardware/serial.md

 ## Other Serial Counters

-The GQ Geiger Counter range of counters is currently unsupported due to the lack of access to a device.
+At present the GQ Geiger Counter range of counters is unsupported due to the lack of access to a device.

+The information regarding the CQ protocol can be found here - https://www.gqelectronicsllc.com/download/GQ-RFC1201.txt

+- GMC-300 Plus V4.xx
-GMC-320
+- GMC-320